13 Fun Things to Do in Atlantic City

 There are murals galore to explore

 Atlantic City alone has over 60 street murals.
-These murals begin from the entrance of the city through Absecon Boulevard/Route 30 to the AC exit of Route 40/Route 322/Black Horse Pike.
-This means that the murals of Atlantic City provide you with an excellent opportunity to explore the city from end to end.
-This makes checking out the street murals one of the fantastic activities in Atlantic City.
+They begin from the entrance of the city through Absecon Boulevard/Route 30 to the AC exit of Route 40/Route 322/Black Horse Pike.
+Following the path gives you an excellent opportunity to explore the city from end to end.

-Some of the murals feature the graffiti-style lettering popular amongst avant-garde artists looking to make political yet artistic statements with their art.
-Some include compositions that are stuck to the wall as part of their unique design.
-There are a few mostly made from glass tiles.
-The city’s murals can be seen on a roughly two-hour car or bike route through the city.
+Some of the murals feature the graffiti-style lettering popular among avant garde artists looking to make political (but artistic) statement.
+Others include compositions that are stuck to the wall as part of their unique design.
+There are also a few mostly made from glass tiles.

 See Lucy the Elephant